Your source to the latest insights on what's trending in the HR arena - Recruitment, Talent Assessments, Employee Surveys and Training.

 5 Questions That Make You Sound Like A Smart Candidate

-1. What are the parameters on which an employee is judged in your organization?
-Or What are the success mantras of being promoted in your organisation?
+1. What are the success mantras of being promoted in your organisation?

 This lets an interviewer know that you are taking the position seriously and are aiming for a long career in the organisation.
 It would also help him see that you want to know what success according to them is and how would you be judged or evaluated in the company.

 2. What exactly will this role demand from me?